clearloop/zosh/docs/src/protocol/zoshbft.md

 # ZoshBFT

+> NOTE: The consensus design is still under research & confirmation, could be changed in the future.

 ZoshBFT is Zosh's BFT consensus algorithm combining [HotStuff](https://arxiv.org/abs/1803.05069) for BFT consensus with [Safrole](https://wiki.polkadot.network/docs/learn-safrole) (from Polkadot JAM) for VRF-based leader selection.
 The consensus achieves deterministic finality through 2/3 validator agreement with epoch-based block production.

 ## Design Principles